samleegray/C---Timer/README.markdown

 Example source code can be found in the main.cpp file.
 If you have any issues with this, please let me know.
 I have used this code in several of my other projects without issue.
 Enjoy! :)

+This is licensed with the MIT license.
+The full license information can be found in LICENSE.txt.

 Example code copied & pasted directly from main.cpp:

 	#include <iostream>